 Credit: slidesgo.com

 If you're new to customer journey mapping, Google Analytics has information to get you started.
-For example, it can show you your customer behaviour flow, which explores how people make the most common journeys on your website.
+For example, it can show you your customer behavior flow, which explores how people make the most common journeys on your website.

 Finally, UXPressia is another purpose-built software solution that uses customer personas and journey maps in tandem to create a storyboard with commentary, quotes, problems, and customer experiences at each point in their journey.

-Collecting customer feedback is a key part of your customer journey mapping process.
+Collecting customer feedback is a key part of your customer journey analysis process.
 To find out more about how you can use your customers' opinions to understand them – and your business – better, get in touch with a member of our team.